wiseman-timelord/Ubuntu25-TweakInstall/README.md

 - Planned work...
 1. Add hybrid graphics install with radeon as main and nvidia as compute, in the method I used.
 Possibly detect cards, then present options, which is main/secondary/compute, and install appropriately.
 2. The Individual `VM` related install seems odd now, needs to be made into Modular submenu again. `LLM` option had to be removed, error with build-tools was it?
 But still, LLM was a bad choice, because people will want custom Torch version possibly.
 Maybe Just expand out the options for the VM setup, so as to include different VM modules.
+- No release until next reinstall of OS, to ensure fully tested, but it is assumed most stuff works.

 ### Warnings:
 - If there is some issue with a device, after restarting, after using the Installer, then try re-starting again, this fixed itself for me, but I had a blank screen on one of the monitors.